FAMILY LINE AND HISTORY

 Circa 1953: Stephen Louis “Steve” Sevenau, 1st of 4 children of Louis Dunand “Lou” Sevenau & Velma Henrietta Marley, enters St. Joseph’s Catholic Seminary (Jesuit) in Marin with the intent of becoming a priest.
 Six years later, he determined the priesthood was not his calling.

-1954: Sevenau family photo: Lou Sevenau, unknown woman, baby Mike, Velma, Bob (age 8), and Velma’s father, Steve Marley
+1954: Sevenau family photo: Lou Sevenau, Sarah E. (Marley) Scriven (sister of Steve Marley), baby Mike, Velma, Bob Sevenau (age 8), and Velma’s father, Steve Marley

-Oct 20, 1954: Death of Myrtle Josephine (Alfieri) Marley (age 70), mother of Velma Henrietta (Marley) Sevenau, in San Francisco; heart attack, stroke
+Oct 20, 1954: Death of Myrtle Josephine (Alfieri) Marley (age 70), mother of Velma Henrietta (Marley) Sevenau, in San Francisco; pneumonia (asthma), heart attack, stroke

 Feb 2, 1955, Death of Lucille Josephine [Jeanne Lucille] “Sissy” (Sevenau) Wiley (age 37), 3rd of 4 children of Ernest Edward Jules Sevenau & Edna Marguarite Clement/Kellogg and sister of Louis Dunand “Lou” Sevenau, in La Jolla, San Diego Co., California